 Interested in devotion, women’s status, and being?
 Then delve my 2015 chaplet, Dark Lip of the Beloved — Sound Your Fiery God-Praise.
 Order chaplet #179 from Belladonna* here — I’m thrilled to be in fierce company.

 You can also check out my creepy collaborative speculative fiction story, “Mirrored Women,” written with Anjali Deshmukh: we re-cast the Arabian Nights from our women’s vantage.

 My first play, Light as a Mountain, had a staged reading in June 2016 through INKTank, a playwrights residency by Rising Circle Theater Collective.
-In addition to being a 2016-17 LMCC Workspace Resident, I currently serve as a contributing editor to Aster(ix) and a board member of The Poetry Project.
+In addition to being a 2016-17 LMCC Workspace Resident, I currently serve as a board member of The Poetry Project.